atelierbram/Base2Tone-nvim/README.md

 > “DuoTone themes use only 2 hues (7 shades in total).
 It tones down less important parts (like punctuation and brackets) and highlights only the important ones.
 This leads to a more calm color scheme, but still lets you find the stuff you're looking for.”

 Base2Tone-nvim is adapted alongside Treesitter.
-It supports quite a few popular plugins for Neovim like Lualine, Telescope, Nvim-Tree, IndentBlankline and GitSigns.
+It supports quite a few popular plugins for Neovim like Lualine, Telescope, Nvim-Tree, IndentBlankline, GitSigns and [Marks](https://github.com/chentoast/marks.nvim).

 For the most seamless experience within the terminal: these same color schemes are also ported to [iTerm2](https://github.com/atelierbram/Base2Tone-iterm2) and [Hyper](https://github.com/atelierbram/Base2Tone-hyperterm).
 For terminals which don’t support truecolor please use [Base2Tone-vim](https://github.com/atelierbram/Base2Tone-vim) instead.